Patrick Stuart, 8th Earl Castle Stewart

 (Arthur) Patrick Avondale Stuart, 8th Earl Castle Stewart (18 August 1928 – 21 November 2023), styled Viscount Stuart from 1944 to 1961, was a nobleman in the Peerage of Ireland.

 Early life and education

-The third son of Arthur Stuart, 7th Earl Castle Stewart, and his wife Eleanor May, daughter of Solomon Guggenheim and Irene Rothschild, he became his father's heir apparent after the death of his two elder brothers during the Second World War.
+The third son of Arthur Stuart, 7th Earl Castle Stewart, and his wife Eleanor May, daughter of Solomon Guggenheim and Irene M. Rothschild, he became his father's heir apparent after the death of his two elder brothers during the Second World War.
 He was educated at Eton College and Trinity College, Cambridge, receiving a Bachelor of Arts degree from the latter in 1950.
 He was commissioned as a second lieutenant in the Scots Guards on 1 January 1949 and was promoted to lieutenant on 31 May 1951.

 Career

 From 1967 to 1997, Stuart was vice-president of the Solomon R. Guggenheim Museum, and served on the advisory board of the Peggy Guggenheim Collection as vice-president from 1980 to 2011 and president from 2011 to 2013.
 He was also a trustee of The Christian Community in the United Kingdom from 1973 to 2001; a fellow of the Chartered Management Institute; and chair of the Foundation for International Security from 2000 to 2007.